Q. What is a Charter School?

 A. In 2011, legislation was passed permitting the operation of virtual charter schools to provide full-time online instruction to eligible students.
 A virtual charter school must contract with an approved provider of virtual instruction services in accordance with s.
 1002.45, F.S.

 Q. How does the application process work for a charter school?

-A. As required in s.1002.33(6), F.S., a school board receives and reviews all charter school applications and, within 60 days of receipt, must approve or deny the application.
+A. As required in s.1002.33(6), F.S., a school board receives and reviews all charter school applications and, within the statutory timeframe, must approve or deny the application.
 All charter applicants must prepare and submit an application on a model application form prepared by the Department, which does the following: